radavis/radavis.github.io/_posts/2016-05-07-retropie-on-the-zero.markdown

 ![retro-pie](/assets/retro-pie.png)

 I don't have much time for gaming these days.
-Most of my time is dedicated to coding, or teaching, or teaching people to code.
-But, when I do have a free moment, I love firing up a classic game and racking up some points.
+Most of my time is dedicated to coding, or teaching.
+When I do have a free moment, I love firing up a classic game and racking up some points.

-Here's a list of some of my favorites:
+Here are some of my favorites:

 * Pengo (arcade)
 * Tetris (NES, Atari/Tegen)